Messianic Bible translations

 Messianic Bible translations are translations, or editions of translations, in English of the Christian Bible, some of which are widely used in the Messianic Judaism and Hebrew Roots communities.

-They are not the same as Jewish English Bible translations, although they are often translated by Jewish Christian scholars.
-They are often not standard straight English translations of the Christian Bible, but are translations which specifically incorporate Jewish elements for a Jewish audience.
+They are not the same as Jewish English Bible translations.
+They are often not standard straight English translations of the Christian Bible, but are translations which specifically incorporate elements for a Messianic audience.

 These elements include, but are not limited to, the use of the Hebrew names for all books, the Hebrew Bible (Tanakh) ordering for the books of the Old Testament, both testaments being named their Hebrew names (Tanakh and Brit Chadasha).
 This approach also includes the New Testament being translated with the preference of spelling names (people, concepts and place names) in transliterated Hebrew rather than directly translated from Greek into English.
-Some Sacred Name Bibles such as the Hallelujah Scriptures, conform to these elements and therefore may be considered Messianic Bibles as well.
+Some Sacred Name Bibles, such as the Hallelujah Scriptures, conform to these elements and therefore may be considered Messianic Bibles as well.